icnc2026 logo

 About the Speaker

-Dr. Lee-Chin Wong is an Associate Professor of Pediatric Neurology at National Taiwan University Children’s Hospital, Taiwan.
+Dr. Lee-Chin Wong is an Assistant Professor of Pediatric Neurology at National Taiwan University Children’s Hospital, Taiwan.
 She obtained her M.D. and Ph.D. from National Taiwan University.

 Her clinical and research interests include pediatric movement disorders, neurogenetics, and neurometabolic diseases.